University of West Florida

-The University of West Florida (West Florida or UWF) is a public university in Pensacola, Florida.
-Established in 1963 as part of the State University System of Florida, the university sits on the third largest campus in the State University System, at 1,600 acre.
+The University of West Florida (West Florida or UWF) is a public university in Pensacola, Florida, United States.
+Established in 1963 as a member institution of the State University System of Florida, the University of West Florida is a comprehensive research university without faculties of law or medicine, a designated space-grant institution, and sits on the third largest campus in the State University System, at 1,600 acre.
 The university's mascot is Argie the Argonaut and its logo is the chambered nautilus.

 History

 In 1962, the Florida Legislature authorized the State Board of Education to locate a state university in Escambia County.
 Harold Crosby was appointed the first president in July 1964.
 UWF became the sixth institution of the State University System of Florida, which today consists of twelve public universities.

 Ground was broken on April 16, 1965, and in the same year the chambered nautilus was adopted as the official UWF emblem.
 UWF was originally an upper-level institution, enrolling juniors, seniors and graduate students.
 The first students began classes in the fall of 1967, and in June 1968, 58 students received degrees in the first commencement ceremony.
 In 1969, the Southern Association of Colleges and Schools accredited the university undergraduate programs, and the first master's degree programs were established.

 In July 1979, the university organized into a more traditional structure by establishing three colleges: Arts and Sciences, Business, and Education.
 In 1999, the colleges reorganized into the College of Arts and Sciences, the College of Business and the College of Professional Studies.
 In Aug.
 2012, the former three-college structure transitioned into four academic colleges: College of Arts, Social Sciences and Humanities; College of Education and Professional Studies; College of Science, Engineering and Health; and the College of Business.
 The most recent reorganization took place in 2015, splitting the former College of Science, Engineering and Health in two.

-Today, the university has five colleges: College of Arts, Social Sciences and Humanities; College of Business; College of Education and Professional Studies; Hal Marcus College of Science and Engineering; and Usha Kundu, MD College of Health.
+Today, the university has four colleges: College of Arts, Social Sciences and Humanities; College of Business; Hal Marcus College of Science and Engineering; and Usha Kundu, MD College of Health.
+In addition, UWF has the School of Education.